SirHenricus/DrBrainActionReaction_PackageDecomp/README.md

 I don't really plan on using any of this to make a patch for the game or anything like that, I was just curious about how the game worked.

 None of the code or assets have been modified.
+Though some of the asset files may have been exported incorrectly.